lecy/Open-Data-for-Nonprofit-Research/README.md

 ## Build IRS Nonprofit Databases

-Scripts are currently available to build several IRS databases available online:
+Scripts are currently available to build several IRS databases:

 * [Index of 990, 990-EZ and 990-PF Electronic Filers from 2010 to Present](./Build_Datasets/electronic filers.Rmd)
 * [All Current Exempt Organizations (all orgs granted 501(c)(3) status)](./Build_Datasets/current master exempt list.Rmd)
 * [All 990-N Postcard Filers](./Build_Datasets/postcard 990N filers.RMD)
 * [All Organizations with a Revoked 501(c)(*) Status](./Build_Datasets/revoked organizations.Rmd)

+You should be able to copy and paste the script into an R console, then select the desired output, and it will generate a CSV, SPSS, or Stata dataset for you.

 ## Working with Open IRS 990 Returns Data